UPDATED Nov 7, 2022: We're getting ready for our 3rd year and recruiting mentors to help out.

 How we mentor has a lot to do with our UX philosophy: User experience is a mindset, a process, and an approach to everyday life.
-Whether you call it user experience or human experience, the approach we take at DIA is not tools or trends since those come and go.
-We mentor by working on the foundational skills: thinking, asking, communicating, documenting, planning.
+Whether you call it user experience or human experience, the approach we take at DIA Design Guild is not tools or trends since those come and go.
+We mentor by working on the foundational skills: thinking, asking, communicating, documenting, and planning.

 - Everyone is a user.
 Apprentices are users in an apprentice program, as are the mentors, project stakeholders, past and present apprentices.
 Years of experience are just numbers to show how long someone has spent figuring things out.